GurmeetsK/GurmeetsK/README.md

 ## Anything else?

+Yes!
+You can find my [Linkedin](https://www.linkedin.com/in/gurmeetkapoor/) and my Tableau

 <!--
 **GurmeetsK/GurmeetsK** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.